A few notes on coordinate systems:

 XPLM_API void XPLMLocalToWorld( double inX, double inY, double inZ, double * outLatitude, double * outLongitude, double * outAltitude);

 This routine translates a local coordinate triplet back into latitude, longitude, and altitude.
 Latitude and longitude are in decimal degrees, and altitude is in meters MSL (mean sea level).
 The XYZ coordinates are in meters in the local OpenGL coordinate system.

 NOTE: world coordinates are less precise than local coordinates; you should try to avoid round tripping from local to world and back.

 XPLM_API void XPLMDrawTranslucentDarkBox( int inLeft, int inTop, int inRight, int inBottom);

 This routine draws a translucent dark box, partially obscuring parts of the screen but making text easy to read.
-This is the same graphics primitive used by X-Plane to show text files and ATC info.
+This is the same graphics primitive used by X-Plane to show text files.

 X-Plane features some fixed-character fonts.
 Each font may have its own metrics.

 WARNING: Some of these fonts are no longer supported or may have changed geometries.
 For maximum copmatibility, see the comments below.